aifa-gov-it/database-uploader/README.md

 ##### Procedure

 Run the build container, from the root of the project: `docker run -it -v $(pwd):/usr/src/app -w /usr/src/app --rm maven:3.3.9-jdk-8 mvn install`

+### How to Run

+#### Generate the SQL to update the DB

+Run the `liquibase:updateSQL` Maven goal to generate an SQL script with the changes to apply to the database.
+The script will be in `target/liquibase/migrate.sql`